newtork/newtork.github.io/_posts/2016-12-21-New-sketch-recognition.md

 On the side of disadvantages we have:

  - unable to retrieve the original image with correct rotation and scale
- - most characters are appearing very similar when obsevering the *angular velocity*, e.g. `6`, `0`, `c` and `o`.
+ - some characters appear very similar when obsevering the *angular velocity*, e.g. `6`, `0`, `c`, `o`.
- - every person draws differently, this could yield individual issues.
+ - every person draws differently, this could yield individual issues

 Illustration: